-Explore Melbourne’s vibrant and fascinating maze of lanes and arcades which have propelled Melbourne into a major attraction for residents and visitors.
-Most of our tours are personalised to your interests and by arrangement at a time and date of your choice.
+EXPLORE Melbourne’s vibrant and fascinating maze of lanes and arcades which have propelled Melbourne into a local and international attraction voted seven times the most livable city in the world.
+Our tours can be personalised to your interests including choice of time and dates.

 “Thanks everyone for a terrific day yesterday exploring the interesting but often overlooked side of Melbourne.
-I think everyone learned something new and we were all delighted to learn that the Coles ghosts have assured us that next year’s bonus is already a done deal!
-Thanks so much to our terrific guide whose enthusiasm and passion for Melbourne shone through in all of his stories and trinkets shared with the team!”
-The Team, 17 November 2016.
+Thanks so much to our terrific guide whose enthusiasm and passion for Melbourne shone through in all of his stories and giveaways shared with the team!”
+The Haigs Chocolate Team .

-SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLSMore about Melbourne’s Lanes
+SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 Video: Melbourne Laneways by Eleni Arbus of Creative Spaces, Melbourne Council.